DNS Lookup

 What are the different types of DNS lookups?

-Forward DNS Lookups: These are the normal DNS lookups in which the IP address of a hostname is queried from the servers via the A record.
+Forward DNS Lookups: These are the normal lookups in which the IP address of a hostname is queried from the servers via the A record.

 Reverse DNS Lookups: They are used to find the hostname associated with an IP address using the PTR record stored in the DNS servers.